Snowy Vale.jpg

 Leading a territory

 Each territory in Varushka returns a Senator to the Imperial Senate.
-The process whereby these Senators are selected is built around the Varushkan emphasis on wisdom.
-The candidates are isolated from the rest of their nation and then brought one-at-a-time before a council composed of the nation's children and the wise ones.
+The process whereby these senators are selected is built around the Varushkan emphasis on wisdom.
+The candidates are isolated from the rest of their nation and then brought one-at-a-time before a council of wise ones from the territory in question.
 Wise ones who hold high office – senators, cardinals, generals, for example – are customarily prevented from taking part in this council.

-The young children, working with the Egregore, will ask three questions designed to reveal the Virtue of the candidate, especially their Wisdom.
+Candidates will be asked three questions designed to reveal the Virtue of the candidate, especially their Wisdom.
 The wise ones listen to the answers but are forbidden to discuss them with the applicant.
-The children however may ask for clarification or challenge what is said if they choose.
+The egreogre will often call on a child to present the questions if there are any young Varushkans in Anvil of a suitable age, and may even encourage them to ask for clarification or challenge what is said if they choose.

 In Winter 382YE, the Imperial Senate assigned the newly conquered territory of Ossium to Varushka.
 The Senator for Ossium is elected alongside the Senator for Miekarova during the Winter Solstice.